Class Utilities

 -

-<scheme>://host<:optional port>, but no path or query components.Soklet is generally the "last hop" behind a load balancer/reverse proxy and does get accessed directly by clients.
+<scheme>://host<:optional port>, but no path or query components.Soklet is generally the "last hop" behind a load balancer/reverse proxy but may also be accessed directly by clients.

 Normally a load balancer/reverse proxy/other upstream proxies will provide information about the true source of the request through headers like the following: